mendhak/mendhak.github.io/posts/2024-11-08-understanding-sigstore-cosign-as-a-beginner.md

 The good news is that this workflow _is_ private, because the identifier is the Github Action URL.
 Here is the [Rekor log](https://search.sigstore.dev/?logIndex=146080292) for the above example.

-I believe this is where cosign shines, despite the awkward verification step.
+I believe this is where Cosign shines, despite the awkward verification step.

 ## Signing Docker images